SophiaKrammer/Hausarbeit_Krammer_Sophia/README.md

 # Hausarbeit_Krammer_Sophia

-# Counterfactual Explanations for Credit Scoring Models
+# Counterfactual Explanations in Credit Scoring: A User-Centric Evaluation of Interpretability

 ## Table of Contents
 - [Description](#description)